Birkbeck2/vdwp2223/objects.md

 The *object* is the last and most flexible of the JavaScript data types.
 An object can represent anything, and it can be internally structured in a number of ways.

 Objects allow you to move past just using a set of functions to organize your program.
-They let you gather data together with the functions that operate on that data, and they make it easier for programmers to understand and remember what the pieces of the program represent in the real world.
+They let you gather data together with the functions that operate on that data, and they make it easier for programmers to understand and remember what the pieces of the program represent in the wider world.

 ## Object syntax